Courageous Involvement

 The Challenge

-A courageous involvement means that your initial is activated rather specifically leading to you becoming embroiled for better or worse.
+A courageous involvement means that your initial is specifically activated leading to you becoming embroiled for better or worse.

 L3: Facing

-The moment that the choice to participate and potentially get involved has been made, the requirement to face up to the reality of that challenge emerges.
+The moment that the choice to participate and potentially get involved has been made, the need to face up to the reality of that challenge emerges.

-There will be some idea of what is involved from reading, advice and hearsay.
-But you are a unique person in your own unique situation.
+There will be some idea of what is involved from past experiences, reading, advice and hearsay.
+But you are a unique person and this is a new situation.
 So how you see it matters.
-It is easy to deny or distort realities to fit what you expect or hope for or to make yourself more comfortable.
+It is easy to deny or distort realities to fit what you expect or hope for, or to make yourself more comfortable.
 But this is not the route to a good result.

 Note that you are not directly taking any risk at this level.
 You are solely concerned with grasping the reality and ensuring its depiction is reasonable and acceptable.
 To add to the difficulty, reality often has to be depicted and evaluated in terms of probabilities, and most of us are not good at that.